Hailey0528/CarND-Behavioral-Cloning-P3/writeup.md

-# **Behavioral Cloning**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 **Behavioral Cloning Project**

 This project is using convolutional neural network to predict the steering angle of a car.
 The CNN architecture from NVIDIA for End to End Learning for Self-Driving Cars is the initial architecture.
 Dropout is added to avoid the overfitting.
 With the trained model the car can drive well in the Udacity Simulator.